ibm-cloud-docs/bare-metal/faq.md

 If you log in to a server and notice that the speed of the processors is incorrect, this discrepancy might be caused by Enhanced Intel SpeedStep Technology (EIST).
 EIST is the Intel name for dynamic frequency scaling technology.
 This technology is also called *CPU throttling* or *bus slewing* in older systems.
 Some AMD systems use similar technologies that are called *Cool'N'Quiet* or *PowerNow!*.
 Though these technologies are not all the same, they have the same goal, which is to reduce the power consumption and heat production when the processor is not under heavy use by slowing the CPU speed.
 When the server is back under load, they raise the clock speed as necessary.

-If you want to know whether the Intel processor on your server supports SpeedStep, use this procedure from the customer portal:
+If you want to know whether the Intel processor on your server supports SpeedStep, use this procedure from the customer {{site.data.keyword.cloud}} console:
 1. Click **Devices**.
 * Identify your server in the list.
 * Click the server name to view **Device Details**.